Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 b) Transaction with Struck off Companies:

-c) Title Deeds of Leased Assets not held in the name of the Company:
+c) Title deeds of leased assets not held in the name of the Company:

-The title deeds, comprising all the immovable properties of land and buildings, are held in the name of the Company as at the balance sheet date except in respect of one commercial / residential building aggregating to H0.68 crores (Gross block H1.30 crores) constructed on the leased land, which is in the possession of the Company, acquired pursuant to a scheme of amalgamation of TIFCO Holding Limited (a wholly owned subsidiary).
+The title deeds, comprising all the immovable properties of land and buildings, are held in the name of the Company as at the balance sheet date except in respect of one commercial / residential building aggregating to H0.66 crores (Gross block H1.30 crores) constructed on the leased land, which is in the possession of the Company, acquired pursuant to a scheme of amalgamation of TIFCO Holdings Limited (a wholly owned subsidiary).
 The lease of the said land has expired in the year 2000.
 Erstwhile TIFCO Holdings Limited has filed a writ Petition in High Court of Mumbai on January 15, 2013 for renewal of lease.

-d) There are no borrowings from banks or financial institutions on the basis of security of current assets of the company.
+d) There are no borrowings from banks or financial institutions on the basis of security of current assets of the Company.

-f) The Company has not advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) any funds other than as disclosed in Note 30 (e), to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall:
+e) The Company has not advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) any funds other than as disclosed in Note 30(b), to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall:

 - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Company or